Table of Contents

 - Drugs that block peripheral autonomic receptors.

-Mechanism of action: Benzodiazepines are centrally acting anxiolytic drugs.
+Action mechanisms: Benzodiazepines are centrally-acting anxiolytic drugs.
 They are agonists of the inhibitory transmitter gamma-aminobutyric acid (GABA).

-Drugs: Diazepam, Alprazolam, and Chlordiazepoxide have relatively long half-lives (20–40 hours) and are used as anti-anxiety drugs in the short term.
+Drugs: Diazepam, alprazolam, and chlordiazepoxide have relatively long half-lives (20–40 hours) and are used as short-term anti-anxiety drugs.

 Side effects: Side effects include sedation and memory problems.
 Patients should be advised not to drive while on treatment.
-They cause dependence and tolerance within 4–6 weeks, particularly in those with dependent personalities.
-A withdrawal syndrome can occur after just 3 weeks of continuous use and is particularly severe when high doses have been given for a longer time; thus, if a benzodiazepine drug is prescribed for anxiety, it should be given in as low a dose as possible, preferably on an ‘as necessary’ basis, and for not more than 2–4 weeks.
+These drugs can cause dependence and tolerance within 4–6 weeks, particularly in patients with dependent personalities.
+Withdrawal syndrome can occur after just three weeks of continuous use and is particularly severe when high doses have been given for a longer time.
+Thus, if a benzodiazepine drug is prescribed for anxiety, it should be prescribed in as low a dose as possible, preferably on an “as needed” basis, but for no more than 2–4 weeks.

 Withdrawal symptoms with benzodiazepines:

 - Perceptual distortions

 Selective serotonin reuptake inhibitors (SSRIs)